-Article 3 provides that the "best interest of the child" shall be the primary consideration in all actions concerning the child.
-Moreover, the cumulative effect of Articles 1(3) and 21 is to render invalid customs, tradition, and cultural and religious practices that are injurious to the welfare, dignity, and normal growth and development of the child.
+Article 3 provides that, the "best interest of the child" shall be the primary consideration in all actions concerning the child.
+Moreover, the cumulative effect of Articles 1(3) and 21 is to render invalid customs, tradition, cultural and religious practices that are injurious to the welfare, dignity, normal growth and development of the child.
 Child marriage as practiced in northern Nigeria can indeed be invalidated under Articles 21(1)(a) as prejudicial or harmful to the health or life of the child bride.

-After many years of lobby and debate, the CRC and African Children Charter were finally domesticated in Nigeria by the promulgation of the Child Rights Act (CRA) 2003.
-Section 21 of the CRA 2003 prohibits child marriage by stating that "No person under the age of 18 years is capable of contracting a valid marriage, and accordingly, a marriage so contracted is null and void of no effect whatsoever" (Policy and Legal Advocacy Centre, 2003, Part III).
+After many years of lobby and debate, the CRC and African Children Charter were finally domesticated in Nigeria by the promulgation of the Child Rights Act (2003).
+Section 21 of the CRA prohibits child marriage.
+No person under the age of 18 years is capable of contracting a valid marriage, and accordingly, a marriage so contracted is null and void of no effect whatsoever.

-For the avoidance of doubt, Section 22 states that: "(1) No parent, guardian or any other person shall betroth a child to any person; and (2) A betrothal in contravention of subsection (1) of this section is null and void" (Policy and Legal Advocacy Centre, 2003, Part III).
+For the avoidance of doubt, section 22 states that:

+- (1) No parent, guardian or any other person shall betroth a child to any person; - (2) A betrothal in contravention of subsection (1) of this section is null and void

-Moreover, Section 23 criminalises the practice of child marriage:
+Moreover, section 23 criminalises the practice of child marriage.
+A person-

-A person-(a) who married a child; (b) to whom a child is betrothed; (c) who promotes the marriage of a child; or (d) who betroths a child, commits an offence and is liable on conviction of a fine of 500,000 Naira or imprisonment for a term of five years or both such fine and imprisonment.
-(Policy and Legal Advocacy Centre, 2003, Part III)
+- (a) who married a child; or

+- (b) to whom a child is betrothed; or

+- (c) who promotes the marriage of a child; or

+- (d) who betroths a child.

+Commits an offence and is liable on conviction of a fine of 500,000 naira or imprisonment for a term of five years or both such fine and imprisonment.